 By: J. Dale Lucas

-A lot of times when we pick up the guitar and are just unsatisfied with what comes out.
+Sometimes when we pick up a guitar, it feels like we have superpowers.
 It’s not necessarily the sound–sometimes it’s just the feeling.

-I hated it so much that I decided to take a break from the guitar.
+But it seemed like every time I picked up the guitar, it was the same old tricks, the same old things I’d always played.
+I hated that feeling so much that I decided to take a break from the guitar.
 This is what I learned.

 Why Do We Play The Guitar?